 - 2 tablespoons jalapenos in adobo sauce, finely chopped

-- In a large mixing bowl, combine vinegar, olive oils, salt, pepper flakes (if using), garlic, shallot, jalapeno peppers.
-Mix well and allow ingredients to marinate at room temperature while you prep the herbs.
+- In a large mixing bowl, combine vinegar, olive oil, salt, pepper flakes (if using), garlic, shallot, jalapeno peppers.
+Stir well and allow ingredients to marinate at room temperature while you prep the herbs.

 - Add chopped cilantro, parsley and oregano to bowl and stir until all ingredients are combined.

--You can reduce the amount of cilantro by half, but more cilantro produces a brighter flavor.
+*You can reduce the amount of cilantro by half, replacing it with parsley if you prefer, but more cilantro produces a brighter flavor.

--Using flat AND curly leaf parsley adds more texture to the sauce.
+*Using flat AND curly leaf parsley adds more depth and texture to the sauce.